Office-of-Public-Communications/sp2010/README.md

 # Broward County
 [Broward.org](https://broward.org) / [BC-Net](https://bc-net/)
 Maintained by the Office of Public Communications Dev Team
 This repo contains snippets, functions & SharePoint webpart code.
 All code here is development only.
 Production-ready code should be uploaded to the County server.

-## Recommended git flows
+## Recommended git workflows
 ### Setup
 1. `git init`
 2. `git clone [url]`
-### Branches
+### Branching
 1. **Create a branch:**
 `git branch [branch-name]`